balderdashy/sails-docs/upgrading/To1.0.md

 * **The `/csrfToken` route** is no longer provided to all apps by default when using CSRF.
 If you're utilizing this route in your app, add it manually to `config/routes.js` as `'GET /csrfToken': { action: 'security/grant-csrf-token' }`.
 * **If your app uses CoffeeScript or TypeScript** see the [CoffeeScript](http://sailsjs.com/documentation/tutorials/using-coffee-script) and [TypeScript](http://sailsjs.com/documentation/tutorials/using-type-script) tutorials for info on how to update it.
 * **If your app uses a view engine other than EJS**, you&rsquo;ll need to configure it yourself in the `config/views.js` file, and will likely need to run `npm install --save consolidate` for your project.
 See the "Views" section below for more details.
+* **If your `api` or `config` folders and subfolders contain any non-source files**, they&rsquo;ll need to be moved.
+The exception is for Markdown (.md) and text (.txt) files, which will continue to be ignored.
+Sails will attempt to read all other files in those folders as code, allowing for more flexibility in choosing a Javascript dialect (see the notes about CoffeeScript and TypeScript above).

 ##### Step 3: Modify client-side code for the new blueprint API
 Besides getting expanded to include a new endpoint, there also are a couple of minor (but breaking) changes to the blueprint API that might require you to make changes to your client-side code.